 The first movie he ever saw in cinemas was Back to the Future… from the comfort of his mother’s womb.
 Having been entranced by cinema in utero, post-birth Simon has since fallen for the works of Dario Argento, Akira Kurosawa, Paul Thomas Anderson, Park Chan-wook, the Coen Brothers, Woody Allen, Stanley Kubrick, Sergio Leone, Powell and Pressburger, and, predictably, the team at Pixar.

 He graduated from the Curtin University of Technology with Honours.
 His thesis examined the nature of revenge within Park Chan-wook’s Vengeance Trilogy.
 Aside from his examiners, the only person to read it is his girlfriend.
 She thought it was pretty good.

-Simon is a Top Critic on Rotten Tomatoes, and is also a member of the Film Critics Circle of Australia, the Australian Film Critics Association, and the Online Film Critics Society, whether they like it or not.
+Simon is a Top Critic on Rotten Tomatoes, and is also a member of the Australian Film Critics Association and the Online Film Critics Society, whether they like it or not.